frenetisch-applaudierend/zinal/Readme.md

 ```

 ...or reference a template file.
 Template files must be in a top level folder called `templates`
-but can be arbitrarily nested within.
+but can be freely nested within.

 ```rust
 #[derive(Template)]